amschechter/amschechter.github.io/_posts/2024-2-13-Texas-Hexes.markdown

 thumbnail: '/images/TXDOT/Austin_DVMT_Log.png'
 ---

 I am currently working on examining traffic patterns and mobility in Austin Texas!
-I did a somewhat similar study a few months ago, and now im looking from a different angle!
+I did a somewhat similar study a few months ago, and now im looking from a different angle.
 TXDOT publishes a huge data set ever year called the 'Roadway Inventory' that is just under 200 columns and has data on every roadway in Texas.
 For this study I will be focusing specifically on the Daily Vehicle Miles Traveled (DVMT).

 Take a look at all the roadways in the city of Austin.